oclipa/GCloudSetupLoadBalancedWebServer/README.md

 ## Instructions for setting up a collection of load balanced web server instances, with a Cloud SQL backend
 *Steve Hall, https://github.com/oclipa*

+There instructions are derived from the Google Code Labs listed [here](https://github.com/oclipa/GCloudSetupLoadBalancedWebServer/blob/master/GoogleCodeLabs.md).

 ## In the Cloud Console, create instances of a compute engine and an Cloud SQL database server:
 1. Create static IP address for main instance:
    * `gcloud compute addresses create [address name] --region [instance region]`